blainehansen/sass-descend/README.md

 		color: darken(red, 30)
 ```

 This overriding happens no matter what you've passed to `$compound`.
-Manual overrides take precedence, so you can you this in conjunction with `$compound` to cover all the situations you care about with the greatest convenience.
+Manual overrides take precedence, so you can use this in conjunction with `$compound` to cover all the situations you care about with the greatest convenience.

 Transforms follow the same rules as Versions.
 If the selector you're placing them in contains an `&`, you're good.
 Any block that could be a Version could also be a Transform, depending on what you call inside of them.